OliveIsLazy/Project-1.3/How to: GitHub.md

 When you are viewing a specific file from the repo, you will be at the source code interface:

   - Raw, shows you the text as it is written.
-This is relevant when you want to ignore the flavoured Markdown syntax GitHub uses.
+This is relevant when you want to ignore the flavored Markdown syntax GitHub uses.

   - Blame, reorganises the file in question so that the right side shows you the raw file with some colour coordination and the left side shows you who modified the file, which lines and how long ago.
   In between the two sides are little tags that can show you how the file looked before a blame was made.